Sopheap Pich: Style and materials

 Pich's style aims to be non-autobiographical, but he embraces the materials from his native country to depict its past.
 Trained as a painter, Pich later experimented with sculpting, and manipulating materials.
 He realized that sculpture was a way to be physically intimate with his environment.
 He manipulates his materials through boiling, cutting, bending, burning and dying.
 He lets the materials mostly speak for themselves, with no hidden narrative.
 His pieces are very environmental, and inexpensive looking.
 They are meant to look as though the time put in was worth more than the monetary value of the materials themselves.

-Pich is a versatile artist, who not only works with weaving, but also sculpture and prints.
+Pich works with many mediums, he not only works with weaving, but also in sculpture and print.

 Major works

 Reliefs (2013)

 Reliefs was Pich's third solo exhibition at the Tyler Rollins Fine Arts Gallery, and featured over ten different sculptural works.
 His reliefs represents how the artist explores the grid.
 Reliefs are made of rattan grids and covered with strips of burlap that were originally used from rice bags.
 The bags had already been repaired with string and twine.
 All of the works in the series are used with just two colors: mainly black and a little red.
 The red is made from powdered clay and the black is made from charcoal.
 These materials relate to Pich's work because they came from Cambodia, and he uses each material as a story that is a part of his culture.
 The grids, burlap, and strings are all exhibits of the detailed and perfected parts of Pich's work that he wanted to be noticed.
 He wanted to show a sense of fine execution in his craftmanship.